isabella232/markup_test_cases/wealth_dynamics.md

 We can test it on the Weibull distribution with parameter $a$, where the Gini coefficient is known to be

+$$
 G = 1 - 2^{-1/a}
+$$

-Let\'s see if the Gini coefficient computed from a simulated sample matches this at each fixed value of a.
+Let's see if the Gini coefficient computed from a simulated sample matches this at each fixed value of a.

 ```ipython3